 The Company enters into various agreements with its wholly-owned subsidiary, Korea Gas Technology Corp., which provides system maintenance for the Company's gas-related facilities and designs and supervises the construction of natural gas production and supply facilities.
-The Company paid Korea Gas Technology Corp. service fees of Won 138 billion in 2012, Won 152 billion in 2013, Won 160 billion in 2014 and Won 38 billion for the three months ended March 31, 2015.
+The Company paid Korea Gas Technology Corp. service fees of Won 152 billion in 2013, Won 160 billion in 2014, Won 173 billion for 2015 and Won 43 billion for the three months ended March 31, 2016.
 The Company enters into other transactions with Korea Gas Technology Corp., including the provision of administrative service and lease of office space.

-The Company also receives dividend income from its subsidiary and affiliates.
-The Company received dividend income of Won 97 billion in 2012, Won 106 billion in 2013, Won 85 billion in 2014 and Won 39 billion for the three months ended March 31, 2015 from its affiliate, Korea Ras Laffan LNG Ltd. The Company also received dividend income of Won 26 billion in 2012, Won 26 billion in 2013, Won 22 billion in 2014 and Won 6 billion for the three months ended March 31, 2015 from its affiliate, Korea LNG Ltd.
+The Company also receives dividend income from its subsidiaries and affiliates.
+The Company received dividend income of Won 106 billion in 2013, Won 85 billion in 2014, Won 61 billion in 2015 and Won 7 billion for the three months ended March 31, 2016 from its affiliate, Korea Ras Laffan LNG Ltd. The Company also received dividend income of Won 26 billion in 2013, Won 22 billion in 2014, Won 15 billion in 2015 and Won 2 billion for the three months ended March 31, 2016 from its affiliate, Korea LNG Ltd.